muke1908/chat-e2ee/service/README.md

 ---
 ### Debugging:
-Open browser console and filter you logs by @chat-e2ee/service
+Open the browser console and filter your logs by @chat-e2ee/service

 <img width="722" alt="Screenshot 2023-06-06 at 10 11 49" src="https://github.com/muke1908/chat-e2ee/assets/20297989/78a6b894-0ffa-45d3-a572-417e92494d93">

-to enable logging set the following to false in configContext:
+to disable logging set the `settings.disableLog` to `true` in configContext:
 ```
-{
+setConfig({
     settings: {
         disableLog: boolean
     }
-}
+})
 ```